D00Movenok/HTMLSmuggler/README.md

 The full explanation what is HTML Smuggling may be found [here](https://outflank.nl/blog/2018/08/14/html-smuggling-explained/).

-The primary objective of HTML smuggling is to bypass network security controls, such as firewalls and intrusion detection systems, by disguising malicious payloads within seemingly harmless HTML and JavaScript code.
+The primary objective of HTML smuggling is to bypass network security controls, such as firewalls and intrusion detection systems, by disguising malicious payloads (e.g. executables/archives/etc.) within seemingly harmless HTML and JavaScript code.
 By exploiting the dynamic nature of web applications, attackers can deliver malicious content to a user's browser without triggering security alerts or being detected by traditional security mechanisms.
 Thanks to this technique, the download of a malicious file is not displayed in any way in modern IDS solutions.

 The main goal of HTMLSmuggler tool is creating an independent javascript library with embedded malicious user-defined payload.
-This library may be integrated into your phishing sites/email html attachments/etc. to bypass IDS and IPS system and deliver embedded payload to the target user system.
+This library may be integrated into your phishing sites/email html attachments/etc. to deliver embedded payload to the target user system (bypassing IDS and IPS system).
 An example of created javascript library may be found [here](examples/html/payload.umd.js).

 ## Features

 * Built-in highly configurable JavaScript obfuscator that fully hides your payload makes it impossible to extract your payload from javascript manually.
 * Powerful client-side bots and headless crawlers detection library that doesn't share your payloads with smart secure mail gateways and their friends.
+* Delay before loading to avoid sandboxes that are in a hurry.
 * May be used both as an independent JS library or embedded in JS frameworks such as React, Vue.js, etc.
 * The simplicity of the template allows you to add extra data handlers/compressions/obfuscations.